Best Foods to Prevent & Relieve Constipation After Birth

 You may expect your postnatal days to go many ways, but being constipated is not one of them.
 Unfortunately, post-birth constipation is very normal, so much so that it has its own term; postpartum constipation.

-New moms will usually have a bowel movement within two to three days after giving birth, but the rate of postpartum moms who experience it is still considerably high (up to 30%).
+New moms will usually have a bowel movement within two to three days after giving birth, but the rate of postpartum moms who experience postpartum constipation is still considerably high (up to 30%).

 While it is normal for your bowels to be sluggish due to the stretched muscles and perhaps as a result of using certain medications, constipation is different and can be extremely unpleasant to deal with.
 One of the best ways you could treat this constipation is by modifying your diet.